kimthu123/kimthu123/README.md

   <img src="https://raw.githubusercontent.com/kimthu123/kimthu123/main/banner.png" width="90%" />
 </p>

-<h1 align="center">Hi, you can call me Jace </h1>
+<h1 align="center">Hi, you can call me Jace 🌼</h1>

 <p align="center">
-  <b>Software Developer · AI-Assisted Engineering · Frontend & Automation Enthusiast</b>
+  <b>Software Development Student · AI-Assisted Engineering · Frontend & Automation Enthusiast</b>
 </p>

 ---

 ## 🌟 About Me

 Hi!
-I'm Jace — a curious developer who learns by trying, breaking, fixing, and laughing through it all 😆
+I'm Jace — a curious and determined software student who learns by trying, breaking, fixing, and laughing through the process 😆
-I love building projects that feel simple, helpful, and a little bit magical ✨.
+I love building things that feel simple, helpful, and a little bit magical ✨.

+Right now, I'm a **Software Development student actively looking for my first job or internship** to grow, contribute, and learn from real industry environments.
-I’ve never been the “lucky” type, so I rely on **consistency, grit, and a stubborn work ethic**.
+I’ve never been the “lucky” type, so I rely on **consistency, grit, and a stubborn work ethic** to get where I want to be.

 ### A few quick things about me:
 - ✨ I get excited over new tools like tmux, devcontainers, React hooks, or cool AI prompts.
 - 🧠 I love exploring how AI can speed up learning and coding.
 - 🌱 I grow by building small things every week.
-- 🐢 I'm persistent — even when progress is slow, I keep moving.
+- 🐢 I'm persistent — even when progress is slow, I keep showing up.
 - ☕ I function on coffee, curiosity, and good playlists.
 - 🧩 I solve problems the same way I play puzzles: piece by piece, calmly.